diem/dip/dips/dip-20.md

 ### <a name="total_value">`total_value`</a>

 This *mutable* field holds the current value of all coins in circulation on chain in the given currency.
-The field's value remains constant with the exception of minting and burning operations.
-Details on these operations and how they effect the `total_value` for the currency are given in the section on [minting and burning of value](#minting_and_burning).
+The field's value is denominated in the base units for the currency (see [`scaling_factor`](#scaling_factor)), and remains constant with the exception of minting and burning operations.
+Details on these operations and how they affect the `total_value` for the currency are given in the section on [minting and burning of value](#minting_and_burning).

 ### `preburn_value`